Contents

 -

-Petition filed by an employer: The USCIS does not start the petition; your employer has to do so on your behalf.
-I-129 H2B Form I-129; EB3 form I-140.
+Have an employer file a petition: The USCIS does not start the petition; your employer has to do so on your behalf using the correct forms

 -